pluckabee/sketch-ts-claire/README.md

 Decided to use typescript so I could spend less time debugging

-If you put in a dodgy docuemnt id or artboard id you should get redirected back to the document chooser
+If you put in a dodgy document id or artboard id you should get redirected back to the document chooser

-Ive used a media query for the artboard heading to align it to the right to give the text more room to nto overflow onto the navigation
+Ive used a media query for the artboard heading to align it to the right to give the text more room to not overflow onto the navigation

-I have put in a min width of 330px - a possible dangerous assumption
+I have put in a min width of 330px - an assumption I would need to verify

-Used css grid to align the grid, the text is aligned to the bottom while the images are centre aligned in theor own space in the list view
+Used css grid to align the grid, the text is aligned to the bottom while the images are centre aligned in their own space in the list view

-Developed on a Mac using chrome - I cannot couch for how it looks elsewhere
+Developed on a Mac using chrome - I cannot vouch for how it looks elsewhere

 Added a tokens file to share some of the sizes to keep consistency